israrwz/glyph-rec-2/COLAB_CELLS.md

 # Google Colab Notebook Cells
 Copy and paste these cells into a new Google Colab notebook.

+**Note:** These cells call the training functions directly in Python (not via subprocess), so you'll see all output streamed live in the notebook cell as training progresses.
+This is much better for interactive use than spawning separate processes.

 ---

 ## Cell 1: Mount Drive & Setup